 - fines imposed by regulatory or state agencies

 For businesses at risk of breaching client or customer data, both types of cyber insurance may be necessary to cover all possible expenses.
+Avoid simply bolting a cyber insurance agreement onto existing policies without carefully reviewing the language and associated coverage.
 A thorough risk assessment of the business can help determine the best course of action.

 Denial of Coverage